petersn/language-play/l1.2/README.md

 # Simple CiC implementation

+Simple implementation of a Calculus of Inductive Constructions based type-checker using bidirectional type-checking.

 ## Term language

-Terms are build out of the following ilks, with an example of each:
+Terms are build out of the following 13 ilks, with an example of each:

-* Annotation: `(x : t)`

-  Statically asserts that a given term has a given type, and also switches inference over to checking.
 * SortType: `Type2`

   Represents a single universe in the naturally-indexed hierarchy of predicative type universes.